-Simone Faulkner (nee Grabowski) is a Lectuer at the University of Technology Sydney.
+Simone Faulkner (nee Grabowski) is a Lecturer at the University of Technology Sydney.
 She has a PhD in Tourism Management and holds a first class Honours degree in Tourism Management and a BA (International Studies) from UTS.
-Her research interests and current research areas include volunteerism, sustainability, consumer behaviour, cross-cultural psychology, ecotourism, community development and disability and diversity management.
-Since 2005 she has worked closely on projects with Youth Challenge Australia, the Kokoda Track Foundation, the Australian Sports Commission and Arts NSW.
+Her current research areas include cross-cultural communication, consumer behaviour, sustainability, community development, and disability and diversity management.
+She explores these in the study of expatriates, repatriates, international students and volunteer tourists.

 Since 2005 Simone has been teaching in the Tourism, Leisure and Events Management programs at UTS.
+She currently coordinates Managing People and Organisations and International Management Field Study for students completing the Bachelors of Business or Management.
 Some of the courses she has taught are Professional Internship, Organisational Dialogue, International Management Field Study, Strategic Management, Sustainable Tourism, Tourist Behaviour, Research Methods and Government and Policy.
-She is a Category 1 supervisor.
+She is a Category 1 supervisor and is currenlty supervising four PhD students.

 Since 2012 Simone has been the coordinator of the Tourism and Volunteering Special Interest Group of CAUTHE (Council of Australasian Tourism and Hospitality Educators).
-She is also a reviewer for several tourism journals including Annals of Tourism Research.
+She is also a reviewer for several tourism and third sector journals including Annals of Tourism Research and VOLUNTAS.

 Can supervise: YES